Representative Research Studies

 Objectives of this study are as follows: (1) To analyze pre-existing educational, developmental and behavioral functioning data collected in rural communities in children ages 4-12 to determine trends and characteristics of children entering and commencing participation in school.
 (2) To invite consenting parents of children in this study population to provide interview and psychometric data that can help the researchers understand individual adult characteristics, the psychosocial functioning of their families, as well as the characteristics of their parent-child relationships.
 (3) To test the relationships among independent variables collected from the parent sample (collected by CSVAC researchers) and dependent variables from the child sample (pre-existing and having been collected by school professionals).
 (4) To determine if analysis of data as described in objectives (1), (2) and (3) reveal any overall characteristics, trends, and/or processes that might be generalized to children and families, which have clinical, program and/or policy management implications.
 Funding: Drug Endangered Child Training Network.
 Sprang (PI), Clark, Staton-Tindall (Co-Is).

-Compassion Fatigue and Secondary Traumatic Stress Behavioral Health and Child Welfare Professionals
+Compassion Fatigue and Secondary Traumatic Stress in Professionals

 The aims of this study are to 1) describe levels of secondary traumatic stress, compassion fatigue, burnout and compassion satisfaction across various helping professions (community mental health, public child protection, first responders), 2) examine the relationship between secondary traumatic stress, compassion fatigue, compassion satisfaction and burnout, and worker and agency characteristics, 3) using the results of the study and findings from the most recent empirical literature, provide implications for decreasing compassion fatigue and burnout, and increasing levels of satisfaction in child protection workers.
 Funding: Health Resource Service Administration, NIHS.
 Sprang (PI).